-Based on funding requests by FSAG subsidiaries, FSNV issues commercial paper and capital market notes to investors.
+Based on funding requests by FSAG related parties, FSNV issues commercial paper and bonds to investors.
 Funds taken from investors are extended with the same maturity to FSAG-Group borrowers.

 In cases where this matching cannot be achieved the Supervisory Board has set narrow liquidity risk limits.
-The company monitors the limits on a permanent basis.
-Against the background of the relatively narrow limits and the strong financial solidity of the Volkswagen Group the liquidity risk is remote.
-In 2016, no limits were exceeded.
+The Company monitors the limits on a permanent basis.
+Against the background of the relatively narrow limits and the strong financial solidity of the Volkswagen Group, the liquidity risk is remote.
+In 2017, no limits were exceeded.
 Notes issued by FSNV have the benefit of a Guarantee and Negative Pledge (The Guarantee) given by Volkswagen Financial Services AG (The Guarantor).

-The Debt Issuance Program under which FSNV is issuing is updated to incorporate the recent developments regarding the diesel emissions irregularities.
-FSNV continues to issue Commercial Paper based on the existing EUR 10 bn Commercial Paper Program to finance Financial Services Group companies.
+The Debt Issuance Program under which FSNV is issuing bonds, is regularly updated to incorporate current developments.
+FSNV also continues to issue Commercial Papers based on the existing EUR 5 billion Commercial Paper Program to finance the requirements of FSAG group companies and joint ventures of FSAG group

 Based on the diversified funding strategy, Volkswagen Financial Service AG acted flexibly to refinance its activities with the increased issuance of secured bonds (ABS), direct bank deposits and bank credit facilities.
-Additionally Volkswagen AG has arranged a EUR 20 bn facility with a consortium of banks for general corporate purposes.